 - Interchangeable lens based on the kind of photography you desire.
 You can buy lenses optimized for the task, instead of the one-size-fits-all lens of a compact camera.

 - Optical viewfinder which goes past the lens via a mirror or prism.
 You can search throughout the DSLR camera for beginners lens to get a perfect framing.
-It also allows you find out far more detail than using the LCD screen.
+It also allows you to find out far more detail than using the LCD screen.

 - Faster autofocus, the best DSLR camera for beginners focuses considerably faster and with better accuracy.